niftools/blender_niftools_addon/docs/user/features.rst

    It would be a good habit to document every feature we have, and quick instructions for how to use them.

+   Split this up into seperate files mimicing test framework structure.

 Geometry
 --------